He who waits to do a great deal of good at once will never do anything.

 - Samuel Johnson

 So how many questions, issues, and decisions are bouncing around in your head?
-As my mother in-law aged I became increasingly frustrated with how she was making her life complex when it didn’t need to be.
+As an elderly family member aged I became increasingly frustrated with how she was making her life complex when it didn’t need to be.
 Simple decisions, eventually even tasks such as deciding what to watch on TV, became impossible.
 Her anxiety was skyrocketing and I realized it was a vicious cycle.

 The more we put off decisions and tasks, the more we are juggling in our heads.
 This makes it increasingly difficult to calmly and rationally evaluate an issue and come to a conclusion, which just adds to the chaos.